CATALOG A-D

 TALES OF WOODSMAN PETE by Lilli Carré (Top Shelf).
 Tales of Woodsman Pete is a collection of vignettes and stories about a solitary albeit gregarious woodsman with a loose grasp on his own personal history and that of the outside world.
 He forms relationships with his inanimate surroundings and muses to a dead audience, specifically his bear rug, Philippe.
 His own tales eventually become entangled with that of the legendary Paul Bunyan, and the two become indirectly intertwined, illuminating the discrepancy between the character of the storyteller and the character within his stories.
 80 pages, $7.00.

 ►NEW! - HEADS OR TAILS by Lille Carré (Fantagraphics): Lilli's lovely new collection brings together her work from the past five years, for MOME and elsewhere, and includes joyfully surreal and brilliantly melancholy stories such as The Thing About Madeleine, The Carnival, Rainbow Moment, and The Flip, all drawn in variously styled but always hypnotic approaches.
 You get the sense she's an artist that is constantly experimenting, but with a keen critical eye, and very high standards.
 Excellent.
-200 pages, 7" x 9", color and b+w; $23.00.
+200 pages, 7" x 9", color and b+w; $23.00 OUT OF PRINT

 For more LILLI CARRE, see also: LIVING THINGS